DuqueDeTuring/books2explore/readme.md

 - Voces de Chernóbil
 - Voices in the Code: A Story about People, Their Values, and the Algorithm They Made.
 David G. Robinson .
 - Voodoo Science: The Road from Foolishness to Fraud by Robert L. Park
+- Vulnerable System, A. By Andrew J. Stewart
 - Walter Benjamin and the Media: The Spectacle of Modernity, by Jaeho Kang,
 - Waltzing with Bears: Managing Risk on Software Projects (Dorset House eBooks), Tom DeMarco
 - War and Peace and War: The Rise and Fall of Empires by Peter Turchin
+- War of the Worlds (Illustrated), The.
+By Herbert George Wells
+- War of the Worlds, The.
+By H. G. Wells
 - Warspeak: Nietzsche's Victory over Nihilism.Lise van Boxel
 - Washington's Long War on Syria (Stephen Gowans), Comentado en el blog “Zero Anthropology” (https://zeroanthropology.net/2018/05/10/book-review-washingtons-long-war-on-syria-by-stephen-gowans/)
 - Water for Elephants: A Novel by Sara Gruen
+- Wave in the Mind: Talks and Essays on the Writer, the Reader, and the Imagination, The.
+By Ursula K. Le Guin
+- Way of Kings (The Stormlight Archive, Book 1), The.
+By Brandon Sanderson
 - Ways of Being: Animals, Plants, Machines: The Search for a Planetary Intelligence.
 James Bridle.
 - Ways of Seeing: Based on the BBC Television Series (Penguin Books for Art) by John Berger
 - Ways of the World: A Brief Global History with Sources, Volume 1 by Robert W. Strayer
 - We by Yevgeny Zamyatin, Clarence Brown
+- Web Operations: Keeping the Data on Time.
+By John Allspaw & Jesse Robbins
 - Web Site Usability: A Designer's Guide (Interactive Technologies) by Jared Spool, Tara Scanlon
 - West of Eden: The End of Innocence at Apple Computer by Frank Rose  |
 - What algorithms want. https://mitpress.mit.edu/books/what-algorithms-want